 “Several people reported… things and well, some bodies showed up.”

-As the words left Solenne’s mouth Apricot got scared.
-Solenne must have noticed, her firm arms gripped against Apricot’s back embracing her in a hug.
+As the words left Solenne’s mouth Apricot felt the fears in her welling again.
+Like some pot of black sludge boiling over, tarring her inside.
+Solenne must have noticed, her firm arms grip against Apricot’s back embracing her in a hug.
 “It’s ok hun, I realize you been through a lot with that robbery.
 Like I said.
 Anytime you need a ride just call us ok.”

-Apricot looks off beyond Solenne, through the crowd of people playing arcade machines, she watches people pass by and a shadow that stood in the dark.
+Apricot looks off beyond Solenne, through the crowd of people playing arcade machines, she watches people pass and behind them there a shadow that stood in the dark.
 It moves across the wall.
-Its long twin horns bent in several directions as a flowing cloak waved along beside it.
+Its long twin horns bent in several directions as a flowing cloak waved alongside it.
 “Yeah sure,” Apricot comments as the shadow passes disappearing among the crowd.

 “Does anyone else feel like it’s hot in here?”
 Machi asks stepping out of the machine’s cockpit.